Introduction to Public Health Certifications

 Certified in Public Health (CPH) exam

 To take the CPH exam, you need to be enrolled in a public health program, have recently graduated, or have relevant work experience.
 The CPH exam is designed to assess whether someone understands various aspects of public health, from public health biology to program management to health equity and social justice.
 It’s a 200 question multiple choice exam offered in-person or online.
-Check out our more extended summary of the exam here
+Check out our more extended summary of the CPH exam here

 Certified Health Education Specialist (CHES) and Master Certified Health Education Specialist (MCHES) exams

 To take the CHES and MCHES exams, you must be enrolled in a public health degree program and have taken at least 25 semester hours of coursework.
 The CHES and MCHES exams are focused on health education and health promotion.
 The CHES is designed for early career public health professionals (less than five years of professional experience), whereas the MCHES is designed for public health professionals with at least five years of relevant experience1.
-Check out our longer summary of the exam here.
+Check out our longer summary of the CHES exam here

 Next Steps